lirralirra/Project2_Crowdfunding_ETL/README.md

 Option 1 (Dictionary): Import contacts.xlsx, convert rows to dictionaries, extract data, split names, and create first_name and last_name columns.

 3. Create the Crowdfunding Database- Cai Lishi

 •	ERD and Schema:
-o	Inspect all CSV files and design an ERD using QuickDBD. o	Define tables with primary/foreign keys and constraints, then save the schema as crowdfunding_db_schema.sql.
+Inspect all CSV files and design an ERD using QuickDBD.
+Define tables with primary/foreign keys and constraints, then save the schema as crowdfunding_db_schema.sql.
-•	Database Setup:
+Database Setup:
-o	Create a PostgreSQL database called crowdfunding_db. o	Use your schema file to create tables in the correct order. o	Import each CSV file into its respective table. o	Run SELECT * on each table to verify correct data.
+Create a PostgreSQL database called crowdfunding_db.
+Use your schema file to create tables in the correct order.
+Import each CSV file into its respective table.
+Run SELECT * on each table to verify correct data.

 •	Project Requirements Breakdown:
-Requirement	Points

 Category DataFrame Created	15
 Subcategory DataFrame Created	15
 Campaign DataFrame Created	30